 The meeting brought together leading neuroscientists and psychiatrists from the UK, Israel and additional countries, to explore two main domains:

 - The scientific aspects of PTSD, leading to a better clinical and scientific understanding of the phenomenon, from a neurobiological perspective.
 This includes sharing existing data from cutting edge human and animal studies; redefining PTSD and discussing its diagnosis; examining PTSD in different settings around the world; and exploring current treatments.

 - The practical implications of current Neuro-PTSD science.
 Risk factors will be discussed and novel diagnosis and treatments for PTSD explored.

-The meeting aims to:
+The meeting aimed to: